 - Should you eat dairy on keto (or go dairy-free)?

 - How much dairy should you have on keto?

 - Milk and its keto-friendly substitutes

 What is a Dairy Product?

-Uncovering the best and worst dairy for the keto diet requires us to look closer at each product’s carb content and serving size.
+However, knowing whether or not something is a dairy product will not tell you if it is keto-friendly.
+Uncovering the best and worst dairy products for the keto diet requires us to look closer at each product’s carbohydrate content and serving size.

 Is Dairy Keto-friendly: Can You Have It on the Keto Diet?

 As long as the particular dairy product is low enough in carbs to fit within your daily carb limit, you can have it on keto.
 For most people, this limit will be around 35 grams of total carbs and 25 grams of net carbs per day.

 Thus, determining if a food is “low enough” in carbs for your keto diet will depend on the other foods you eat throughout the day as well.